oxigeno2/eu_cookies/README.md

-# EU Cookies
+# EU Cookie
-EU Cookies informs users that your site uses cookies, plugin created with the help a script Divas Cookies.
+EU Cookie informs users that your site uses cookies, plugin created with the help a script Divas Cookies.